What is an IoT SIM card?

 Price plans can be changed at any time during the month.
 The price plan set on the last day of the billing cycle (month) will be charged.

-The technical details of our SIM cards
+The technical details of our IoT SIM cards

 We provide you with all possible M2M SIM card formats: